ndvo/jamstack-web-starter/README.md

 Let's make it nice, shall we?

-This won't be difficult.
+This will be fun.
 First, let's replace the content of the default selection to "Filter the results."

 ```html
   <option value="all">Filter the results</option>
 ```

-Now it's easier to understand.
-Next, thanks to Tailwind we'll simply add some classes to our select element.
+Next, thanks to Tailwind, we'll simply add some classes to our select element.

 ```html
 <select class="m-4 p-1 text-darker border-2 border-light rounded" data-action="hideProductType">